 To obtain a placement from a DS, a greedy algorithm based on two dimensional bin packing is used.
-The basic idea of this algorithm is that given the packing sequence Rand the width sequence $\mathcal{W}$ of the packed rectangles, we pick rectangles from R one at a time in the order of their appearance in R and pack a selected rectangle at a position which is as low as possible (i.e., we schedule the start of the test of the core corresponding to the rectangle as early as possible).
-It is important to point the distinction between dual sequences used here and sequence pair used in [6, 16] to represent a bin packing.
-Given a sequence pair the corresponding bin packing is uniquely defined and is obtained by a longest path procedure run over two graphs derived from the sequence pair [6].
+The basic idea of this algorithm is that given the sequence R and the width sequence W, we pick rectangles from R one at a time in the order of their appearance in R and pack a selected rectangle at a position which is as low as possible (i.e., we schedule the start of the test of the core corresponding to the rectangle as early as possible).
+It is important to point out the distinction between dual sequences and sequence pairs $^{6, 16}$ to represent a bin packing.
+Given a sequence pairs the corresponding bin packing is uniquely defined and is obtained by a longest path procedure run over two graphs derived from the sequence pairs.
 The bin packing corresponding to a given DS is not unique.
-The sequence R determines the order in which the rectangles are considered and Wrestricts the choice of the width (i.e. wrappers) of the rectangle corresponding to the core being packed.
-Any procedure to pack the rectangles in the order given by $\mathcal{R}$ can be used.
+The sequence R determines the order in which the rectangles are considered and W restricts the choice of the width (i.e. wrappers) of the rectangle corresponding to the core being packed.
+Any procedure to pack the rectangles in the order given by R can be used.

 In the proposed method to obtain a rectangle placement from a given DS, a data structure called a layer is used, which corresponds to a position where a yet unplaced rectangle can be placed.
 A layer has two attributes: starting time and width.
 The starting time is the height of the layer in the bin and the width indicates the space available at this height.
-For example, in Fig.3 (a), we have four layers, layer 0 to layer 3, which are indicated by the thick dark lines.
-The start time and the width of the layer can be seen from Fig.3 (a).
+For example, in Fig. 2(a), we have four layers, layer 0 to layer 3, which are indicated by the thick dark lines.
+The start time and the width of the layer can be seen from Fig. 2(a).
 For example, the start time of layer1 is H1 and the width is (W2-W1).

-Before we describle the procedure to obtain the rectangle placement from a DS, we show how the layers change when a new rectangle is added into an existing partial placement.
+Before we describe the procedure to obtain the rectangle placement from a DS, we show how the layers change when a new rectangle is added into an existing partial placement.

-Given the partial placement in Fig 3(a), suppose a new rectangle, say R4 with width (W2+W4-W3) is placed on layer 2.
-As shown in Fig 3 (b), R4 occupies layer 1, layer 2 and part of layer 0.
+Given the partial placement in Fig. 2(a), suppose a new rectangle, say R4 with width (W2+W4-W3) is placed on layer 2.
+As shown in Fig. 2(b), R4 occupies layer 1, layer 2 and part of layer 0.
 Widths of layer 1 and layer 2 are changed to 0 and the width of layer 0 is changed to (W5-W4).
 A new layer 4 with width (W2+W4-W3) is added.
-Layer 4 is split into two sub-layers as can be seen in Fig. 3(b).
+Layer 4 is split into two sublayers as can be seen in Fig. 2(b).

 Next we introduce the greedy algorithm for obtaining a rectangle placement from a DS.
 At the start, there is only one layer whose width is equal to the total TAM width (the number of SOC pins).
-We pick a rectangle from sequnce $\mathcal{R}$ from left to right, whose width is decided by the corresponding entry in sequence $\mathcal{W}$ , and place that rectangle on a layer L, which satisfies the following requirment.
+We pick a rectangle from sequence R from left to right, whose width is decided by the corresponding entry in sequence W, and place that rectangle on a layer L, which satisfies the following requirement:

-1. The sum of the width of L and the widths of the layers with non-zero widths whose start time is less than or equal to the start time of layer L is greater than or equal to the width of the rectangle being placed.
+The sum of the width of L and the widths of the layers with non-zero widths whose start time is less than or equal to the start time of layer L is greater than or equal to the width of the rectangle being placed.

-2. The start time of layer L is the lowest among all layers that satisfy requirment 1.
+The start time of layer L is the lowest among all layers that satisfy the above requirement.

-3. If there is a power constraint, the core placed at that layer will not violate this constraint.
+If there is a power constraint, the core placed at that layer should not violate this constraint.